Visit our COVID-19 homepage for additional topics.

 Districts can provide 2 free meals per day to all children up to age 18 and students ages 18-26 with an active IEP.
 Some schools are offering pick-up meals, some are sending food out on bus routes, some are using their summertime food service locations.
 Check your school’s website to find out what’s available.
 Families of students who received free/reduced lunch at school will receive additional food assistance via an Electronic Benefits Transaction (EBT) card.

-With everyone staying home, families need internet services for work and school.
 Several service providers are offering faster speed and free/reduced-cost service.
 If you have a regional internet provider in your area that’s not listed, call and ask if they are offering any help for families/students to access the internet.

 Remember: districts must consider the student’s technology needs in order to provide access to regular and special education services.
 If additional technology or internet service is needed for a student to receive FAPE, it must be provided by the school, at no charge.